Code-Institute-Submissions/KittyDig-Portfolio3/README.md

 ### User Testing
 - Gathered feedback from friends and family for testing the game to see if it was both enjoyable and easy to understand.
+- Resolved an issue with board size, it was too big, based on user testing, the game was too large to be enjoyable for a quick game.

 ### Validator
 - Used the website https://extendsclass.com/python-tester.html to validate my code, and it found no syntax errors.